Achilles Tendon Rupture

 How is an Achilles tendon rupture treated?

-- Cast: You may have a cast on your leg for 2 months or more.
+- A cast may be needed for 2 months or more.
 Your foot will be positioned in the cast with your toes pointing slightly down.
-Your caregiver will change your cast and your foot position several times during the time you are healing.
+Your caregiver will change your cast and your foot position several times while the tendon heals.
 Do not move or put weight on your foot until your caregiver tells you it is okay.

-- Heel lifts: Heel lifts are wedges put into your shoe or cast.
-Heel lifts help keep your foot in the best position for healing.
+- Heel lifts are wedges put into your shoe or cast.
+Heel lifts help decrease pressure and keep your foot in the best position for your tendon to heal.

 When should I contact my caregiver?